 Width: 6 to 10 ft

-Description: Silky dogwood is a medium to large shrub used in windbreaks, broaders, mass plantings and as a speciman.
+Silky dogwood is a medium to large shrub used in windbreaks, broaders, mass plantings, and as a specimen.
 It is intolerant of salt and prefers wet, well-drained soils of any pH level and any light exposure.
 Cornus amomum is susceptible to scale insects, leaf spots, and stem cankers.

 The flowers bloom from May to June.
-The creamy flat-topped flower clusters turn into 1/4 inch fruit that are porcelain blue with white spots.
+The creamy flat-topped flower clusters turn into 1/4 inch fruit that is porcelain blue with white spots.
 The leaves of silky dogwood are 3.5 inches long, elliptical with a dark green surface and lighter bottom with grayish hairs on the veins.
-Autumn color is reddish-purple to burgandy.
+The autumn color is reddish-purple to burgundy.